RossRKK/www.rosskelso.com/user/pages/07.cv/default.md

  * Developed and maintained a backend for performing complex data aggregations.
  * Worked with clients directly to facilitate on-site installations.
  * Upgraded the historian across several major versions of Elastic Search.
 This more than doubled the size of a query that can be performed in 1s and increased the size of a query that can be performed in 5s by about 10 times.

+Developer for [Gestalt (PnID & Trend)](https://appstore.intelligentplant.com/Home/AppProfile?appId=2a59ca294ce2464cb14694b682294de5) `c#` `sql` `javascript`
+ * Lead the project to decouple the Gestalt web app from our data API, resulting in smoother deployments for Gestalt and our API.
+ * Designed and implemented a database model to replace an existing file system dependency paving the way for migration to App Services and zero downtime.

 Lead developer for the [Industrial App Store API Python Client](https://appstore.intelligentplant.com/Home/AppProfile?appId=40d7a49722f84be4986318bb5cc98cf3) `python` `pandas` `django`